-10 minutes 25 Game minutes MAN Primary Mathematics 2 10 minutes Introduction Main activity Plenary Whole class teaching Whole class teaching Individual task Whole class teaching you have brought in and check that they all know the value of each note. give one pupil three or four Naira notes and spreather rest in the middle of the circle.
-Ask that pupil to count the money and say, eg: 'I have 25 Naira, I'm going to take away a 5 Naira note, so I'm going to give you 20 Naira'.
-Ask them to put the note they have taken away into the middle of the circle and pass the notes they four Naira notes and spread the rest in the middle of the circle.
-If they want to add, they should take the note from the middle of the circle so they can hand the correct amount to the next person. should imagine that they have been asked to design a N25 note and to think about what it might look like, using the following questions to help them: 'What colour would it be?'
-Ask the pupils to share their pictures with the class and explain why they chose to draw it in that way. the money and say, eg: 'I have 25 Naira, I'm going to take away a 5 Naira note, so I'm going to give Continue until it has gone all the way round the circle.
-Ask the pupils to compare the Naira notes in MAN Primary Mathematics 2, page 111 and answer the following questions: 'What pictures, numbers and patterns are the same and which are different on the notes?'
-Ask them to put the note they have taken away into the middle of the circle have on it?'
+10 minutes 25 Game minutes 10 minutes Introduction Main activity Plenary Whole class teaching Whole class teaching Individual task Whole class teaching Show the pupils the notes you have brought in and check that they all know the value of each note.
+Ask them to discuss the following question in groups: Which pictures, numbers and patterns are the same and which are different?'
+Sit all the pupils in a circle, give one pupil three or four Naira notes and spread the rest in the middle of the circle.
+Ask that pupil to count the money and say, eg: 1 have 25 Naira, I'm going to take away a 5 Naira note, so I'm going to give you 20 Naira'.
+Ask them to put the note they have taken away into the middle of the circle and pass the notes they have left to the next pupil.
+Ask the next pupil to do the same thing but change the amount they add or take away.
+If they want to add, they should take the note from the middle of the circle so they can hand the correct amount to the next person.
+Continue until it has gone all the way round the circle.
+Tell the pupils that they should imagine that they have been asked to design a N25 note and to think about what it might look like, using the following questions to help them: 'What colour would it be?'
+'Whose picture might it have on it?'
 'Where would they write the N25 to show people how much the note is worth?'
 'What else would be written on it?'
-Ask the next pupil to do the same thing but change the amount they add or take away.
-Ask pupils to draw their design in their exercise book.
+Ask the pupils to draw their design in their exercise book.
+Ask the pupils to share their pictures with the class and explain why they chose to draw it in that way.

-title
+Less title